wildducktheories/y2j/README.md

 Replace /usr/local/bin with a different directory to specify a different installation location or omit to default to /usr/local/bin.

+If the installer fails with complaints about lack of a running docker daemon or failure to find a wildducktheories/y2j image, consider changing ```sudo bash``` to ```sudo -E bash``` so that root inherits the current user's docker environment.

 #EXAMPLES
 ##j2y
 <pre>